-It’s always cool to work with a command prompt, batch file, etc. I still love to do a lot of work with command prompt and automate things with batch files.
-In this article, I will list you WMI Commands (Windows Management Instrumentation) that would be helpful to run a query within Windows 10/8/7 for various purpose.
+It’s always cool to work with a command prompt, batch file, etc. I still love to do a lot of work with command prompts and automate things with batch files.
+In this article, I will list you WMI Commands (Windows Management Instrumentation) that would be helpful to run a query within Windows 10/8/7 for various purposes.

 Windows Management Instrumentation Command line or WMIC

 Windows Management Instrumentation (WMI) is the infrastructure for management data and operations on Windows-based operating systems.
 You can write WMI scripts or applications to automate administrative tasks on remote computers, but WMI also supplies management data to other parts of the operating system and products, for example, System Center Operations Manager.